elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 When user confirms the action in the modal
-Then success message should be displayed after upgrade informing that K rules were updated And the K upgraded rules should be removed from the table And the remaining Y - K rules should still be present in the table And user should see the number of rules available to upgrade decreased by K number of upgraded rules
+Then success message should be displayed after upgrade informing that K rules were updated And the K upgraded rules should be removed from the table And the remaining M = Y - K rules should still be present in the table And user should see the number of rules available to upgrade decreased by K number of upgraded rules
 ```